EdoardoBettazzi/fMRI-signal-extraction/README.md

 # Signal Extraction with Nilearn
 The following tool can be used to perform a customized extraction of BOLD signals from BIDS-formatted datasets of fMRI scans preprocessed with fMRIPrep (either minimally or with ICA_AROMA).
 See below for details on the customization.

 Important: in order to read a BIDS dataset, the script requires a dataset_description.json file.
-If the dataset you're interested in doesn't have it, just create one (it is sufficient to fill it with minimal info, check the one in this repo to have an idea).
+If the dataset you're interested in doesn't have it, just create one (it is sufficient to fill it with minimal info, check [BIDS recommendations](https://bids-specification.readthedocs.io/en/stable/modality-agnostic-files.html#dataset_descriptionjson) for a template).

 ## Installation